elec-club-iitb/website/_posts/2016-07-01-sudoku-solver.md

      Mat src = imread("sudoku.jpg",CV_LOAD_IMAGE_UNCHANGED);
 {% endhighlight %}

 After loading the image ,the first thing to do in any image processing problem is to reduce the amount of data you are dealing with.We started with a full colour high resolution image.The first thing we can do is to convert the image into a gray scale as looking at our sample image having colour is of no use to us.

 {% highlight c %}
      Mat srcb;
      cvtColor(src, srcb, COLOR_BGR2GRAY);
 {% endhighlight %}

-### IMAGE PREPROCESSING:
+### Image Processing:

 After we have converted the image into a gray scale image we need to remove the noises from the image and smoothen the image as without smoothing the image we deal with extra objects which are not needed so it is necessary to remove the noises.
 There are many functions available in the OpenCV library for blurring the image like blur , GaussianBlur , MedianBlur .
 I tried them all and the best result I got out of them was with gaussian blur so I used it .
 Next , what we need to do is to remove other extra information .
 We are going to threshold the image that is we have either the foreground pixel or the background pixel.
 There are variety of thresholding techniques available to us in OpenCV library.
 My personal favourite is a simple adaptive threshold .For each pixel in the image it takes the average value of the surrounding area.

 {% highlight c %}
     Mat smooth;